sudhirj/simply-deferred/README.md

 #Simply Deferred
-###A simplified version of jQuery's Deferred API for Node and the browser
+###Simplified jQuery Deferred API for Node and the browser

 ##Installation
     npm install simply-deferred